Essential Vintage Radio Links

 WBCQ - The Planet

-WBCQ is located in Monticello, Maine and is home to a wide variety of eclectic weekly radio shows such as This Week in Amateur Radio International, The Lumpy Gravy Radio Show (hosts: "Cosmik Debris" and Jane), Radio Timtron Worldwide (host: Tim "Timtron" Smith WA1HLR), Allan Weiner Worldwide, (host: Allan Weiner) and many more.
-Allan Weiner talks with listeners "live" on the phone, reads emails from listeners, and chats with various guests (Mal Fuller, Ross Hochstrasser) on technical radio topics, and more.
+Located in Monticello, Maine – WBCQ is home to a wide variety of eclectic weekly radio shows like This Week in Amateur Radio International, The Lumpy Gravy Radio Show (hosts: "Cosmik Debris" and "Jane"), Radio Timtron Worldwide (host: Tim "Timtron" Smith WA1HLR), Allan Weiner Worldwide, (hosted by Allan Weiner) and many more.
+Allan Weiner talks on the air with listeners who call on the phone, reads emails from listeners, and chats with various guests (Mal Fuller, Ross Hochstrasser) on technical radio topics, and more.
 Mr. Weiner (the owner of WBCQ) wrote a book about how he got started and established himself in radio, and some of the incredible challenges and opposition he faced setting up various stations along the way.
 The book is entitled, Access to the Airwaves: My Fight for Free Radio (Paperback).
 Co-authored by Anita Louise McCormick, the timeline ends around 1996, before WBCQ went on the air, thus; does not mention the station at all.
-Still, it is a fascinating chronicle of the determination and motivation of a man thoroughly devoted to his ideals of free speech and passion for short-wave radio broadcasting.
-Visit the WBCQ website for the latest programming schedules.
+Still, it is a fascinating chronicle of the determination and motivation of a man thoroughly devoted to his ideals of free speech and passion for shortwave radio broadcasting.
+See: Essential Vintage Radio Books and Literature for more detail.
+Visit the WBCQ website for current programming schedules.